greed0803/ripple-dev-portal/content/tutorial-rippled-setup.md

 - Disk: Minimum 50GB SSD recommended (500+ IOPS, more is better) for the database partition
 - RAM: 4+GB

-Amazon EC2's m3.large VM size may be appropriate depending on your workload.
+Amazon EC2's `m3.large` VM size may be appropriate depending on your workload.
+A fast network connection is preferable.
+Any increase in a server's client-handling load will increase resources needs.

-***TODO: client-handling load affects resource needs***

-Naturally, a fast network connection is preferable.
+For best performance, Ripple recommends running `rippled` on bare metal.

+For enterprise use, Ripple recommends:

+- Operating System: Ubuntu 16.04+
+- CPU: 4+ cores, preferably x86_64 Xeon architecture
+- Disk: SSD
+- RAM: 32 GB RAM

+Solid state disk
+Ubuntu 16.04+

+For Amazon EC2 performance, Ripple recommends using ephemeral SSDs.
+2000 IOPS is insufficient for a Validator.

 ## Installation on CentOS/Red Hat with yum